 It’s impossible to travel to India’s western Gujarat state without trying at least one Gujarti Thali.

-Jains represent a large part of the state’s population, and their strict almost-vegan diet (no products that cause harm to living creatures) reflects in the cuisine.
+Jains represent a large part of the state’s population.
+Their strict almost-vegan diet reflects in the cuisine.
+Jains eat no products that cause harm to living creatures.

 Another curiosity: many of the foods you’ll sample will be slightly sweet.
 Don’t be surprised if you’re offered sweets at the start of your meal—it’s tradition!